EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 ##### Modem
 {: .fs-4 .no_toc}

 The data that travels along a physical connection to and from the ISP travels in analogue waves, however your computers use digital information.
 The modem is responsible for translating that information before your computer receives it so that the computer may understand.
-Likewise when your computer wants to send information to someone over the internet data needs to leave your computer and travel along some physical mediums, before it does this the modem must convert that digital data back to analogue.
+Likewise when your computer wants to send information to someone over the Internet data needs to leave your computer and travel along some physical mediums, before it does this the modem must convert that digital data back to analogue.

 ##### Router
 {: .fs-4 .no_toc}

-Routers analyse the destination IP addresses of packets passing through that router to determine where to send them next.
-They use things such as routing tables and protocol to help them better understand the landscape of the internet around them.
+Routers analyze the destination IP addresses of packets passing through that router to determine where to send them next.
+They use things such as routing tables and protocol to help them better understand the landscape of the Internet around them.

 ##### Wireless Access Point (WAP)
 {: .fs-4 .no_toc}

 A Wireless Access Point is a location which allows users to connect to a router through WIFI.
-Without a wireless access point you would have to be hardwired to a router using a ethernet cable to connect to the internet.
-(Or use other radio wave based access technologies such as 3g,4g,LTE,5g satellite etc) The Wireless access point then connects to the router using a ethernet cables, so you connect to the WAP through radio waves and the WAP connect you to the router through a ethernet cable.
+Without a wireless access point you would have to be hardwired to a router using a Ethernet cable to connect to the Internet.
+(Or use other radio wave based access technologies such as 3g,4g,LTE,5g satellite etc) The Wireless access point then connects to the router using a Ethernet cables, so you connect to the WAP through radio waves and the WAP connect you to the router through a Ethernet cable.

 ##### What Is A ISP?
 {: .fs-6 .fw-400 .d-block}